"I loved you from the very start. You stole my breath, embraced my heart.

 A newborn session takes a little bit of time and patience.
 And of course, a lot of passion!

 I never rush any of my sessions, especially for mums with newborns.
-There is always plenty of time to nurse, feed, cuddle the baby in between shots.
+There is always plenty of time to nurse, feed, and cuddle the baby in between shots.

 Usually, the session takes about 2-3 hours.
 I will allow all the time necessary to ensure we have beautiful images of your baby as well as some with mum & dad (and siblings if any).